Healthcare in China: Mao-era PRC

+During the Great Leap Forward, the PRC encouraged increased focus on local health care.
+It established hospitals at the commune level, and were financed by a collective welfare fund paid for via work points by the brigades.
+Medical treatment at these hospitals was free to the individual although medicine still had to be paid for.
+This increased health care access although it was still beyond the means of many rural people.
+Dissatisfaction with a health care model that provided more support to urban than rural people increased interest in traditional Chinese medicine, and this interest was also increased by pride in China's intellectual and cultural heritage.
+In 1958, Mao further encouraged application of traditional Chinese medicine by describing it as a "treasure house" of remedies that must be explored.

+The famine greatly disrupted the decentralized mode of health care.

 Before the Cultural Revolution, the Ministry of Health focused on the delivery of health care in urban hospitals.
 Mao criticized Minister of Health Qian Xinzhong for promoting this health care model, arguing that an urban hospital-focused health care model failed to treat peasants and focused on cure rather than preventative medicine.
 Mao also described the Ministry itself as the Ministry "of urban overlords."
+Contentions within the CCP on the health care disparity between urban and rural areas became a significant focus of the intra-party "struggle between two lines in the mid-1960s.

+Cultural Revolution

 The Cultural Revolution brought a greater focus on rural health care.
 In his June 26 Directive, Mao prioritized healthcare and medicine for rural people throughout the country.
 As a result, clinics and hospitals sent their staff on medical tours of rural areas and rural cooperative healthcare expanded.
-Barefoot doctors brought healthcare to rural areas where urban-trained doctors would not settle.
+Barefoot doctors brought healthcare to rural areas.
 They promoted basic hygiene, preventive healthcare, and family planning and treated common illnesses.
 Immunizations were provided free of charge.
 Public healthcare was highly effective in curbing infectious diseases in rural China.

-In the late 1960s, a medical cooperative system was established in rural China.
+Beginning in 1968, a medical cooperative system was established in rural China.
 In this system, village unions established medical cooperative stations which were financed by village administrations and villagers themselves.
 These were staffed by barefoot doctors.
 For serious illnesses, rural people traveled to hospitals owned by local governments.
 Rural patients paid expenses at state-owned hospitals themselves.